fontysrobotics/Human-Body-Tracker-v02/docs/system.md

 - **Optional Kernel Drivers:** The system runs a stripped down kernel, containing only the core modules required to run the system with optional drivers loaded on startup.
 All the drivers are in the standard tree, ensuring tight coupling with the rest of the kernel.
 Depending on the multiplexer configuration the driver loaded differs.
 	- *In sensor processing mode:* The loaded driver is Generic UIO (User Input/Output) is loaded, this driver allocates a chunk of registry memory and synchronize it with the FPGA side, the memory is split in sectors for writing and reading blocks.
 The data transfer is done by opening this registers and writing and reading to them as standard streams.
-	- *Pass trough:* The loaded driver is AXI-SPI Driver, this allow the kernel to interface directly with the SPI array for data exchange and offer an specialized interface for the rest of the system.
+	- *Pass trough:* The loaded driver is AXI-SPI/AXI-I2C Driver, this allow the kernel to interface directly with the sensor array for data exchange and offer an specialized interface for the rest of the system.
 This specialized interface allow faster data transfer between FPGA and CPU but place all the data processing on the high level program.

 - **Sensor Data Processor:** A python program accessing the kernel driver for exchanging data with the FPGA.
 Depending on the sensor selection and the multiplexer mode, the block will do at the minimum data packing in and issue simple instructions or it will communicate with sensor array, format the data and process it into usable values.